arielramirez/hidive/readme.md

 - Search icon in search area is a down chevron instead of search icon
 - Register Modal width is too wide
 - Search bar does not have collapse animation
-- Video Slider Dropdown animation on expand
-- Video Slider Dropdown animation on collapse
+- Video Slider Dropdown animation on expand, collapse and switching shows
-- Video Slider Dropdown animation switch to different show
 - Modal animations on open/close

 #### Next steps if asked to continue. . .